 Bishopstoke Cemetery remains open during the government lockdown restrictions.

 The government have now put in place ongoing measures to reduce the risk of coronavirus and have advised that only a modest number of close friends and family of the deceased should attend a funeral.
-Bishopstoke Parish Council would advise that, whilst the measures to reduce the risk of coronavirus remain in place, the number of attendees at a burial should be limited to the following persons:
+Bishopstoke Parish Council would advise that, whilst the measures to reduce the risk of coronavirus remain in place, the number of attendees at a burial should be limited.

 Other than funeral director staff, and a minister or celebrant if requested by the family, the number of attendees for a full burial** related to the family should be limited to 20 in total, in household clusters.
 In order to protect yourselves, your family, and those who are assisting you in the burial of your loved one, please observe the 2 metre (6 feet) social distancing rules between yourselves and other households, and between yourselves and those assisting you in the burial of your loved one.
 Whilst this guidance is in place we would advise that family members should not be permitted to carry the coffin.

 Please note that this means that a witnessed scattering or burial of ashes should only take place with a maximum of SIX people involved not including funeral staff, in order to comply with the current Government guidance.